liborty/TokenCrypt/README.md

 ## Testing

 **`crptest`** inputpath/dirname

 Tests `ncrpt` and `dcrpt`.
 It first encrypts and then decrypts back again all the files in the given input directory and compares the results against the original files.
 It then cleans up all the created sub-directories.

+It may start with messages: 'hexcheck invalid char x' and 'base64: invalid input'.
+This is expected behviour when -x and -b flags are activated.
+It is showing that tests for hexadecimal and base64 files are failing on files of other types, as they should.

-Ideally, it should report all the reconstructed files as being identical to the originals.
+`crptest` should eventually report all the reconstructed files as being identical to the originals.
+Some differences may be reported for hexadecimal files because `hexcheck` converts a-f to A-F and cleans up spurious spaces and newlines, instead of just rejecting such almost hexadecimal files.
+API keys should be separated into their own  unique files.
+If the spaces/newlines turn out to be an unintended corruption, then the original file ought to be replaced by the cleaned up (reconstructed) version.

 An automated github action compiles the C programs and runs **`crptest`** over the `testing` directory included in the repository.
 It tests all the main types of files: hexadecimal, base64, plain text and binary.